macosui/macos_ui/.github/PULL_REQUEST_TEMPLATE.md

 <!--

     Add a concise description of what this PR is changing or adding, and why.
 Consider including before/after screenshots.
-    Consider mentioninig issues related to this pull request
+    Consider mentioning issues related to this pull request

 -->